Crossroads amidst the forest Jerusalem

 Bielski Brothers partisan camp.
 Ferns on the path to partisan dugouts

-"Once I got a rifle, I was sent for food expeditions.
+Shmuel Geller about "his own experiences":"Once I got a rifle, I was sent for food expeditions.
 First, I did not know how to do it.
 Therefore, they would have me stand guard while they were collecting food from the peasants.
 Later on I joined the others.
 During one of those expeditions I saw a woman’s fur coat.
 My wife could use such a warm coat.
 I turned to the Polish peasant, ‘Will you allow me?’
 For an answer the Pole cursed me and took away the coat.

 Next to me stood a butcher from Nowogródek.
 He swore at the peasant, promising him a beating.